Blistered dbj 3

 24X48 144X144 52, 8X16

-24X48 192X192 The black lines formed by units 2 rows in height can be followed or erased to establish short rows shaping a stitch at a time every two rows, in a view of at least 2X2 full repeats to check color placement as seen here.
+24X48 192X192 The black lines formed by units 2 rows in height can be followed or erased to establish short rows shaping a stitch at a time every two rows, given at least 2X2 full repeats to check color placement.
 The method was used to isolate the previous ungridded color illustrations.
 Another instance of a published Toyota 901#11diagonal tuck card, in this case, incorporates a combination of 2 and 4-row tuck patterning.
 The repeat is 24X48 The previews may be used to replace color selections with those matching yarn colors used in the project to develop some idea as to how color shifts might affect the final piece.

 EON diagonal patterning surrounding blocks containing other shapes may be maintained with slight variations in the size of the shapes used to fill those blocks References published for weaving can be a source of charts usable for this type of design.

-The repeats are given in terms of width (shafts) and height (picks).
-For proper alignments, the provided charts need to be reproduced in full, or in DIY adaptations careful editing with erasures or additions can still maintain the proper tiling.
+The repeats are provided regarding width (shafts) and height (picks).
+For proper alignments, the provided charts must be reproduced in full, or in DIY adaptations careful editing with erasures or additions can still maintain the proper tiling.

-A page from an 1898 pub Playing with using #20 and #16 mirrored, isolating, erasing, or combining elements of each while keeping fixed some of the details that move diagonally to touch sides of the repeats, with the process illustrated in color.
+A full reference with varied size design inspirationsA page from an 1898 pub Playing with using #20 and #16 mirrored, isolating, erasing, or combining elements of each while keeping fixed some of the details that move diagonally to touch sides of the repeats, with the process illustrated in color.

 Consider the width of the floats if planning for fair isle patterning.

 Check the original for any errors, marked in the color chart in black.
 They are often not noticeable until the design is drawn in repeat.
-The editable png for the center 24X24 design is tiled on the far right above.
-It is also suitable for punchcards
+The editable PNG for the center 24X24 design is tiled on the far right above.
+It is also suitable for punchcards A 16X16 electronic repeat tiled to 128X128

-Handweaving drafts such as those found at handweaving. net provide endless inspiration for designs, including diagonals.
+Handweaving drafts such as those found at handweaving. net provides endless inspiration for designs, including diagonals.

 8X812X12